 In Rome, Bond attends Sciarra’s funeral and meets his widow, Lucia.
 Bond follows her home and kills two hit men sent to assassinate her.
 Despite his efforts to protect her, Lucia remains ungrateful and believes that more killers will come after her because she knows too much about her late husband’s criminal activities.
 In exchange for information, Bond sleeps with her before leaving.

-Bond infiltrates a meeting of a global criminal syndicate using Sciarra’s ring.
+Bond infiltrates a meeting of the global criminal syndicate SPECTRE, using Sciarra’s ring.
 The group discusses their criminal activities, including human and drug trafficking, and reveals that they developed the idea for the Nine Eyes program to counteract investigations against them.

 C is a member of the group, and the recent terror attacks were orchestrated to gain support for the program.
 The group’s leader assigns a number to assassinate “The Pale King,” and Mr. Hinx, a strong and silent man, volunteers for the mission and eliminates his competition with ease.